Google invests in open source security by funding Linux kernel developers

 And the issue has taken on greater urgency for Google, which has progressively been adopting more open source software.
 Google notably contributed Kubernetes to the Linux Foundation, and the system has become a lynchpin of the cloud-native computing movement.

-But that work has also driven home the urgent need for greater security in open source tools, according to Google staff software engineers Dan Lorenc.
+But that work has also driven home the urgent need for greater security in open source tools, according to Google staff software engineer Dan Lorenc.

 Google has been generally expanding its focus on security as part of a move to make Google Cloud offerings more attractive to companies holding ultra-sensitive data.